redlinenc/redlinenc/set-list/index.md

 **ROMANTICS**

 * Talking in Your Sleep
-* What I Like About You

 **SHANIA TWAIN**

-* Man I Feel Like a Woman
+* Feel Like a Woman

 **THE OUTFIELD**